-The IF function is one of the simplest and most useful logical functions.
-It can fill cell items for you based on evaluating a condition such as a cell’s content and logical operators.
+The IF function is one of the most straightforward and useful logical functions.
+It can fill cell items based on evaluating a condition, such as a cell’s content and logical operators.
 What’s appealing about the function is that it can be used with other functions to handle more complex scenarios.
-You might think of it as a formula building block and you can find it in the Logical category.
+You might think of it as a formula building block, and you can find it in the Logical category.

 The wizard-like dialog allows you to fill 3 Function Arguments or data elements, but you could use the formula bar once you master it.
 This is the easiest way to learn an Excel formula because you can see if it returns your expected result.
-For example, at the bottom left of the dialog, a line reads “Formula result =.”
+For example, a line at the bottom left of the dialog reads “Formula result =.”

 Field | Definition |